9th of August 2019. It’s 4:52pm on a Friday, people are getting ready to go home and enjoy their weekend, then…

 We’ll know more from the final report but I’m guessing it’ll be digital electronics miscategorising the situation due to Vector Shifts (aka phase jumps) and/or high RoCoF (Rate of change of frequency) environment.

 The system stood up to initial loss of 1481MW.
 It was the secondary loss of 397MW from losing Little Barford GT1A and GT2A that caused the load shedding.
 Sure, that initial cascading loss of generation shouldn’t happen, and much of the focus will be on that, but I think some of the focus should be what happened after the initial loss.

 The grid remained in an unstable operating state after the initial disturbance, and this is why losing just 210MW from GT1A pushed it over the edge.
 At the time there was 4000MW of unused generation in reserve.
 If enough of that reserve generation (gas, hydro) could have increased its output by a few hundred MW total within the 60 second period, hastening the return to the normal operating frequency, the load shedding when GT1A and GT2A tripped may have been avoided.

 This event plus some conversations I’ve been having in the last few weeks suggests that while grid operators have some automatic protection systems, much of the operations to get a grid back into a stable operating state when these type of events occur is carried out manually.
 These manual processes can take minutes (sometimes tens of minutes!).
 This may have been appropriate when grid generation was comprised of a small number of very large generators, but in modern day grids with an increasing amount of small, distributed generation, you need systems that can identify and correct for destabilising events in seconds.

 National Grid will be submitting the final technical report on Friday 6 September.

-If you’d like to hear more about this as it develops, and about the energy transition in general, you can follow me on twitter @mitch_oneill or subscribe to my energy mailing list below:
+If you’d like to hear more about this as it develops, and about the energy transition in general, you can follow me on twitter @mitch_oneill or sign up to my newsletter below: